Newborn Drug Testing Lab

 Method: Initial screen and confirmation

-Turn-Around Time: Our standard Turn-around-time is 24 hours for a negative screen with an additional 24-48 hours for specimens that require confirmatory testing.
-Turn-around-time begins from receipt of the valid specimen accompanied by a properly documented valid order into our laboratory.
-Some tests do require additional time to process and will fall outside our standard turn-around-time window.
+Turnaround Time: Generally, the standard turnaround time for reporting negative screening test results is the next business day, with an additional 1-2 business days for specimens that require confirmatory testing.
+Turnaround time begins from the receipt of the valid specimen –accompanied by a properly documented valid order– into the laboratory.
+Some tests require additional time to process and will fall outside the standard turnaround time window.

 - References